ypriverol/github-paper/document/manuscript.md

 routinely needed for the analysis, visualization [PMID:25475079], integration or storage of biological information.
-To enable and ensure the reproducibility of scientific claims, it is essential that, together with the scientific publication, the corresponding dataset/s are made publicly available to the scientific community [PMID:24763340,PMID:25158685].
-In addition, all the software used for the analysis should be either well described (e.g. in case of using commercial software) or openly shared, when possible [PMID:24675742,PMID:25993922].
-At present the latter is becoming more common in the case of "home made" programming scripts or for bioinformatics open-source projects, where the source code is made openly available and can be reused by third parties [PMID:25071829].
-The open availability of the source code can be achieved thanks to the existence of several code repository-hosting services such as Sourceforge (http://sourceforge.net/), Bitbucket (https://bitbucket.org/) and GitHub (https://github.com/), among others.
-These resources are also essential for collaborative software projects, since they enable the organization and sharing of programming tasks between different contributors to the same project.
-Here we aim to introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects.
-A reason for GitHub's success is that it offers more than a simple source code hosting service.
+To enable and ensure the reproducibility of scientific claims, it is essential that, together with the scientific publication, the corresponding raw dataset/s are made publicly available to the scientific community [PMID:24763340,PMID:25158685].
+In addition, all the software used for the analysis should be either well described (e.g. in case of using commercial software) or open source (i.e. accessible and usable) [PMID:24675742,PMID:25993922].
+At present the latter is becoming more and more common in the form of "laboratory internal" programming scripts or for bioinformatics open-source projects, ~~where the source code is made openly available and can be reused by third parties (This is redundant to the sentence before)~~ [PMID:25071829].
+The rise of collaborative coding on open source code project is possible thanks to code repository-hosting services such as Sourceforge (http://sourceforge.net/), Bitbucket (https://bitbucket.org/) and GitHub (https://github.com/), among others.
+These resources enable the organization of collaborative software projects and the sharing of programming tasks between different contributors within project.
+Here we aim to introduce one of code repository-hosts, github, as an example.
+GitHub, is a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects.
+One reason for GitHub's success is that it offers more than a simple source code hosting service.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and